spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202200.0/marketplace-merchant-feature-integration.md

 ---
 title: Marketplace Merchant feature integration
 last_updated: Mar 7, 2022
-description: This integration guide provides steps on how to integrate the Merchants feature into a Spryker project.
+description: This integration guide describes how to integrate the Merchants feature into a Spryker project.
 template: feature-integration-guide-template
 ---